Metro Area (album)

-Metro Area is the self-titled debut studio album by American house music group Metro Area, released on October 22, 2002.
+Metro Area is the 2002 debut studio album by American house music group Metro Area.

+Release

+Metro Area was released on CD and LP on October 22, 2002 by Source and Environ. and re-released digitally, on LP, and on 200 limited cassette tape copies on October 27, 2017.
 It was named the second best album of the decade by Resident Advisor.
 Fact magazine rated it as the nineteenth best album of the decade.